Q: How does Promedent PHSP work?

 Q: How often should employees' claims be reimbursed?

-Each claim reimbursed has a fee of $50 plus GST/HST (as applicable by province), if electronic funds transfer ("EFT") is used.
+Each claim reimbursed has a fee of $50 (or 1% for claims greater than $5000) plus GST/HST (as applicable by province), if electronic funds transfer ("EFT") is used.
+Fee for manual cheque claims are $80 (or 1% for claims greater than $8000).
 Promedent recommends that you allow employees to make a claim up to twice a year (every 6 months) to keep your annual fees to a maximum of $100, plus GST/HST (as applicable by province), per employee.
 Owners of corporation will most likely only claim once at their year-end.

 Q: What are the taxation rules governing Promedent PHSP?